-Second, many variables which, ex-ante, would be expected to predict successful enterprises and, potentially, greater credit demand, turn out to be insignificant.
+Second, many variables which, ex-ante, were expected to predict successful enterprises and, potentially, greater credit demand, turn out to be insignificant.
 Formal status, the number of family employees, enterprise assets, and enterprise duration are insignificant in all of the estimations.
 This implies that low demand is not necessarily driven by new, small or informal firms.
 Furthermore, the small and insignificant coefficient on assets below \$100 suggests that low asset values and related collateral concerns are not dominant explanations of low demand.
 On the other hand, the indicator for keeping accounts is positive and significant in all of the estimations while the number of non-family employees is negative and significant when actual profit measures are used.
 Both variables may indicate firm size and entrepreneurial skill, and the results, therefore, are contradictory.
 One possibility is that firms that keep accounts have better estimates of their own profitability and are more aware of their financing needs, making them the most likely candidates within the finance constrained group to demand the loan.

 Regarding profitability, the estimates from the previous section suggest this should play a small role in determining credit demand, as the estimated returns to capital for the finance constrained group lie above the threshold interest rate.
 The results from the demand estimations, however, suggest otherwise.
 The coefficients on log profits are positive and significant in all of the estimations, and the coefficients on all of the subjective profit measures are positive, significant, and quite large.
 For example, the results in column one imply that entrepreneurs who say their firm is profitable are 4.5% more likely to demand the loan; those who categorize profits as very good or good are 5.2% more likely to do so; and those who are optimistic about firm profits are 12.8% more likely to do so.
 Overall, an entrepreneur who is optimistic about both the present and future is 18% more likely to demand the loan, making optimism one of the strongest determinants of demand.
 Given the inclusion of many firm and individual level characteristics, the results are striking, as the profitability measures should not simply capture firm size, borrower quality, or credit constraints.
-The results indicate that the ability, or perceived ability, to afford a 20% interest rate is an important reason why some microentrepreneurs do not seek out formal credit.
+The results indicate that the